News

 Similarly, dentists, pharmacists, and physiotherapists, among others, undergo the OET as a crucial step in their professional journey toward practicing in an English-speaking environment.

-The OET's eligibility criteria acknowledge the diverse linguistic demands placed on healthcare professionals, reflecting the reality that effective communication is a fundamental prerequisite for success in the medical field.
+The OET's eligibility criteria acknowledge the diverse linguistic demands placed on healthcare professionals, reflecting the fundamental prerequisite for success in the medical field: effective communication.

-This expansive approach to eligibility ensures that healthcare practitioners from various specialties have the opportunity to showcase their language proficiency through the OET, fostering a more comprehensive and inclusive assessment of their communication skills in the context of global healthcare.
+This expansive approach to eligibility ensures that healthcare practitioners from various specialties can showcase their language proficiency through the OET, fostering a more comprehensive and inclusive assessment of their communication skills in global healthcare.

 Features of the OET